 Unless otherwise noted, the posts on the site are written by me.
 Linkpost might go to something written by someone else or to a piece I wrote elsewhere.

 My name is Arjen Schwarz and I’m a Dutch guy living in Melbourne, Australia.
 After travelling around for a while I ended up here and decided to stick around.
 At the moment I’m simply enjoying live here and work as Lead Platform Engineer at DigIO (disclaimer: all opinions are my own, and don’t necessarily reflect my employer’s).
-I am also one of the organizers of the AWS User Group here in Melbourne.
+I am also one of the organizers of the AWS User Group here in Melbourne and run a podcast called The Ambassador Lounge.
 If you want more information about who I am and my travels, you can do so on my travel blog at arjen.eu even though that hasn’t been updated for a very long time.

 Wait, what’s with the photos?